cdktf/cdktf-provider-google/docs/computeForwardingRule.python.md

 - *Type:* str

-This signifies the networking tier used for configuring this load balancer and can only take the following values: `PREMIUM`, `STANDARD`.
+This signifies the networking tier used for configuring this load balancer and can only take the following values: 'PREMIUM', 'STANDARD'.

-For regional ForwardingRule, the valid values are `PREMIUM` and `STANDARD`.
-For GlobalForwardingRule, the valid value is `PREMIUM`.
-If this field is not specified, it is assumed to be `PREMIUM`.
-If `IPAddress` is specified, this value must be equal to the networkTier of the Address.
+For regional ForwardingRule, the valid values are 'PREMIUM' and 'STANDARD'.
+For GlobalForwardingRule, the valid value is 'PREMIUM'.

+If this field is not specified, it is assumed to be 'PREMIUM'.
+If 'IPAddress' is specified, this value must be equal to the networkTier of the Address.
+Possible values: ["PREMIUM", "STANDARD"]

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.63.1/docs/resources/compute_forwarding_rule#network_tier ComputeForwardingRule#network_tier}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.64.0/docs/resources/compute_forwarding_rule#network_tier ComputeForwardingRule#network_tier}

 ---